nitvishn/atomic-structure/README.md

 # atomic-structure
-Program which outputs the atomic configuration of an atom, given it's electron number.
-Written using python3
+Program which outputs the chemical atomic configuration of an atom, given it's electron number.
+Written using python3.